Leesburg Bicycle Accident Attorney

 When to Retain the Help of a Leesburg Bicycling Accident Attorney

 Sadly, even if a bicyclist was observing state bicycling laws at the time of their accident, they may still have a difficult time recovering damages from their own insurance company or from the defendant’s insurance company.
-This is because police officers often assume that a bicyclist was somehow in the wrong, and that assumption reflects in their official police report.
+This is because some police officers assume that a bicyclist was somehow in the wrong, and that assumption reflects in the official police report.
 Insurance companies rely heavily on police reports when reviewing accident claims, and many would be all to happy take the officer’s word over the victim’s when determining a settlement amount.

 Additionally, even if the reporting police officer did not make ungrounded assumptions regarding liability, insurance companies are still hesitant to pay out a large settlement to individuals involved in bicycling accidents.
-More often than not, the settlement they offer is far below what is needed to sufficiently cover medical expenses; not to mention, the proffered settlement would not even touch damages suffered from lost wages and emotional pain.
+More often than not, the settlement they offer is far below what is needed to sufficiently cover medical expenses; not to mention, the proffered settlement would not even touch damages suffered from lost wages and emotional and physical pain.